ghga-de/ghga-metadata-schema/docs/schema_markdown/Sample_xref.md

 # Slot: xref

-One or more cross-references for this Sample.
-For example, this Sample may have an EBI BioSamples accession or an EGA Sample accession.
+One or more cross-references for this Sample, e.g., this Sample may have an EBI BioSamples accession or an EGA Sample accession.

 URI: [GHGA:Sample_xref](https://w3id.org/GHGA/Sample_xref)